gradle/gradle/subprojects/docs/src/docs/release/notes.md

 To build the additional distributions you can run the generated Zip tasks enterpriseDistZip and communityDistZip.

+### Java Library Distribution Plugin

+The java library distribution plugin now extends the new introduced distribution plugin.
+The `distribution` extension was removed.
+The `main` distribution is now accessible using the distributions extension:

+    distributions {
+        main {
+			...
+		}
+    }

 ### New Sonar Runner plugin

 Gradle 1.5 ships with a new *Sonar Runner* plugin that is set to replace the existing Sonar plugin.
 As its name indicates,